sherif1313/3arab-TTS/README.md

 It was trained from scratch on a custom Arabic dataset using random weight initialization.

 ## 📜 Inspiration and Architecture
-The architecture is inspired by modern diffusion-based text-to-speech models, such as Echo-TTS and Irodori-TTS.
+The architecture is inspired by modern diffusion-based text-to-speech models.

 This model is a standalone implementation of an RF-DiT-based text-to-speech system, inspired by modern diffusion-based text-to-speech architectures,  Echo-TTS and Irodori-TTS.